How a morning mishap lead me down the memory lane of simpler times and less stress about the world.

 Since I had no way of knowing if I will be able to charge my phone on the trip, I kept it off and only turned it on once every few hours for few minutes to receive and send SMS.
 This is how we kept in touch during my trip, so she would know how I’m progressing.
 It was a great adventure!

 Funny anecdote from that trip happened in Germany.
 I took a direct train from Ljubljana to Munich.
 Since I knew only air travel system I thought I could just ask how to get to Helsinki and they will tell me which train to get and then where to switch to another one.
 Of course there’s no direct train to Helsinki (Finland) from Munich, but the woman behind the counter misheard and logically thought I said Heeslingen, a small German town close to Hamburg.
 So she directed me to a train that will take me there directly.
 I could not believe my luck, but being a young and inexperienced traveler I also didn’t really question it.
 Not at first at least.
-So I followed the route on my map in the booklet and wondered why we were deviating so much to the east of Germany, not going straight up through Nuremberg, but rather through Stuttgart and Frankfurt.
+So I followed the route on my map in the booklet and wondered why we were deviating so much to the west of Germany, not going straight up through Nuremberg, but rather through Stuttgart and Frankfurt.
 Luckily the whole misunderstanding ended up being a slight detour, because I would have to get to Hamburg anyway to catch another train to cross the border to Copenhagen via a ferry.
 Until I saw a train cart going onto a ferry, I wasn’t sure how exactly will I cross the Baltic Sea.

 To cross another sea boarder from Helsingor (Denmark) to Helsinborg (Sweeden) the train went onto a ferry, but immediately after I had to change it (in the middle of the night), because the one I was on, continued to Oslo.
 That is one of my bigger traveling regrets, because I missed the opportunity to visit Oslo in order to meet my girlfriend as soon as possible.
 On the other hand I was on a tight budget, so I don’t know if I could afford to stay there.
 Norway is a notoriously expensive country.